NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ```
    .

 ... indicating that the referenced *dataset* (subject/resource) was *"located in"* (predicate/property) a *"desert area"* (object/value).
-Note that a blank-space must separate the subject, from the predicate, from the object, and that a "period" completes the triple.
+Note that when expressing a semantic triple, a blank-space must separate the subject, from the predicate, from the object, and that a "period" completes the triple.
 This is a valid RDF triple, expressed in N-Triple syntax.
 RDF is most often serialized into XML, however, as Web browsers and many applications are good at parsing XML.

 While our focus here is on the semantic annotation of EML documents, it is easy to see how the RDF statements can be used to describe and inter-relate any resources that have unique, persistent HTTP URIs!

 Note that the above *RDF triple* consists of three HTTP URIs.
-While the exact distinction among what is a URI, a URN, and a URL can be debated, for our purposes, these HTTP URIs are can be considered both the *name* and *web location* of a resource.
+While the exact distinction among what is a URI, a URN, and a URL can be debated, for our purposes, these HTTP URIs can be considered both the *name* and *web location* of a resource.
 Content negotiation between a Web server and a client (which might be a browser, or a Python or R script) can enable an HTTP URI to dereference in ways optimized for the requesting client -- e.g. in one case, presenting a human-readable view of metadata for a dataset, and in another, activating a download of that dataset for import into a script.

-The software needed to extract semantic annotations out of EML, and convert these into valid RDF triples, is under development at NCEAS and EDI, and through the rOpenSci project.
-The RDF triple described above, however, hopefully gives an idea of how such triples, constructed of dereferenceable HTTP URIs, can be very useful.
+Semantic annotations in EML are useful because they enable associating data objects described in EML, with terms from external vocabularies.
+These external vocabularies can be used by other systems to similarly describe data objects, dataset variables, etc. The ability to extract semantic annotations out of EML, and convert these into valid RDF triples, provides further utility that is a pathway to the future.
+Sets of RDF triples, called "graphs", or in this case more accurately, "knowledge graphs" (since these triples describe our understanding of data set contents and their relationships)is under development at DataONE, NCEAS, EDI, through the rOpenSci project, and elsewhere.
+The RDF triple described above hopefully gives an idea of how such triples, constructed of dereferenceable HTTP URIs, can be very useful.

 Related FAQ: [What is the difference between an URI and a URL? ](#FAQ-URIvsURL)